jayyoum/Illness-Prediction/README.md

 ## Contact

-For questions about this project, please contact [Your Email].
+For questions about this project, please contact jayyoum21@gmail.com

 ---